total-black/movie-fight/README.md

-Movie Fight
+#Movie Fight

-A simple JavaScript app to compare movies
+## This project is a simple application comparing movies.